Lopez talks with Chivas stall

-Javier Eduardo "La Chofis" Lopez has been in talks with Chivas for several months about a new contract and is close to a new deal, according to Record .
+Javier Eduardo "La Chofis" Lopez has been in talks with Chivas for several months about a new contract and was close to a new deal but talks are now stalling, according to Record .

 With the attacker's contract set to expire this summer and an extension yet to be agreed upon, there was concern the 23-year-old would look to leave Mexico as a free agent this summer and sign with Europe like his former teammate Oswaldo Alanis did this year.
 While common around the world, Mexican players generally sign an extension with a club before moving rather than leaving on a free, allowing the club to recoup a transfer fee.

 Lopez is requesting a signifficant raise and a release clause.
 While Chivas are willing to give Lopez a raise, they've balked at his initial requests.

 Mexico in talks with Brazil for friendly

 One of Mexico's November friendly matches in Europe could be against Brazil in London, according to MedioTiempo .

 The two federations are in advanced negotiations with South Korea another potential partner for a November game.
 A showdown against the Selecao would be a rematch of June's round of 16 matchup but also would bring to mind the 2012 Olympic final, in which Mexico topped Brazil at Wembley Stadium.

 With Tuca Ferretti potentially staying with Tigres, Tata Martino, currently with Atlanta United but previously the Argentina boss, is on Mexico's list of potential managers, according to TyC Sports .